grimoiredotxyz/smartContracts/README.md

 ## Usage
 To use Grimoire, you can interact with the contract functions using a web3 provider like Metamask.
 Here's an example of how you can use Grimoire to create a transcript:

-First, you need to create a request by calling the createRequest function, providing the metadata URI and an array of collaborators Ethereum addresses.
+* Create a request by calling the createRequest function, providing the metadata URI and an array of collaborators Ethereum addresses.

-Once the request is created, you can create a transcription by calling the createTranscription function, providing the created request's ID, the metadata URI of the transcript, an array of contributors' Ethereum addresses, and an array of communities.
+* Create a transcription by calling the createTranscription function, providing the created request's ID, the metadata URI of the transcript, an array of contributors' Ethereum addresses, and an array of communities.

-You can then create a revision of the transcription by calling the createRevision function, providing the ID of the transcription, the content URI of the revision.
+* Create a revision of the transcription by calling the createRevision function, providing the ID of the transcription, the content URI of the revision.

-Finally, you can update the state of the request by calling the updateRequestStatus function, providing the ID of the request, and the new status of the receiving_transcripts and fulfilled variables.
+* Update the state of the request by calling the updateRequestStatus function, providing the ID of the request, and the new status of the receiving_transcripts and fulfilled variables.

+**This is only an example, a transcription can be created WITHOUT a request!**

+## Get started

+* `gh repo clone grimoiredotxyz/smartContracts`
+* `npm install`
+* `npm init`
+* `npm install --save-dev hardhat`
+* `npx hardhat compile`
+* `npm install dotenv --save` In .env get your private key from your wallet (be carefull not to accidentally push it to your github ) put it into the variable named STAGING_PRIVATE_KEY, if you are going to use Mumbai also create STAGING_INFURA_URL with the url of your Infura API and/or API_URL for goerli
+* `npx hardhat run scripts/deploy.ts --network [one of the networks specified in hardhat.config.ts]`

 ## Contract API